What You Need to Know About Consumer Protections and Disclosures Required Under the Truth in Lending Act

-Ever shopped around for a home loan, or tried tot find the right credit card for your needs?
-If so, you know how overwhelming it can be.
+Ever shopped around for a home loan or tried to find the right credit card for your specific needs?
+If so, then you know how overwhelming the process can be.

 - Truth in Lending Act